-Vincent House Sewing School Father Simon was asked by the Bishop to find a way for iliterate girls to earn a living.
-He knew that having sewing skills was a good way to do this.A local person gave the use of a house free ofcharge, our Pakistan co-ordinator Faraz Yousaf paid for renovations and V.H.I. paid for some sewing machines.
-We fund the salary of an instructor who is experienced in commercial manufacturing and all aspects garment production.
+Vincent House Sewing School Father Simon was asked by Bshop Rehat to provide a way for iliterate girls to earn a living.
+From experience Fr Simon knew that possessing sewing skills gave the promise of employment.
+Father Simon obtained the use of a building free of charge, V.H.I Pakistan co-ordinator Faraz Yousaf funded renovations and V.H.I. paid for some sewing machines.
+We pay for sundries,and the salary of an instructor who is well versed in commercial manufacturing and all aspects garment production.
+After completing the course some students have found employment in factories and others are working from home.

 Fortunately, we were blessed with generous committee members and friends who donated monthly; however, we needed a bit more to pay for the monthly needs of the 34 Fatima Hostel Boys.